powersync-ja/powersync.dart/demos/local-only-todolist/README.md

 # How this works

 This app uses [local-only](https://pub.dev/documentation/powersync/latest/powersync/Table/Table.localOnly.html) tables to persist data until the user has registered or signed in.
-Local-only tables do not log updates in an upload queue, avoiding any overhead or growth in database size.
+Local-only tables do not log updates in the upload queue, avoiding any overhead or growth in database size.

-Once the user registers, the data is moved over to synced tables, at which point the data would be placed in the upload queue and will start syncing.
+Once the user registers, the data is moved over to synced tables.
+The move operation also places the data in the upload queue.

 ## Naive implementation

-A barebones way to achieve the above is to store and query data from local-only tables before registration, copy this data to each corresponding synced table after registration and then store and query from the synced tables.
+A barebones way to achieve the above is to store and query data from local-only tables before user registration, copy this data to each corresponding synced table after registration and then store and query from the synced tables.
 This would look as follows:

 ![diagram-0](./assets/local-only-readme-0.png)